Explore Chula Vista California

 Epstein, David; ProPublica (February 2016).
 "How DEA Agents Took Down Mexico's Most Vicious Drug Cartel".
 The Atlantic.
 Retrieved May 3, 2018.

 "Drug smuggling tunnels with rail systems discovered under US border with Mexico".
-The Telegraph.
+The Daily Telegraph.
 United Kingdom.
 Associated Press.
 April 5, 2014.
 Retrieved May 3, 2018.

 Marosi, Richard (August 14, 2009).
 "17 charged in string of brutal kidnappings and slayings in San Diego suburbs".
 Los Angeles Times.
 Retrieved March 11, 2020.